 Bacterial Vaginosis Symptoms

-Burning feeling when you pee
+- Burning sensation when you pee

-Fishy smell that gets stronger after sex
+- Fishy smell that gets stronger after sex

-Thin white, gray, or green discharge
+- Thin white, gray, or green discharge

-When to See a Doctor About BV
+When to See a Doctor About Bacterial Vaginosis

 Because BV symptoms can look like those from other infections, it’s important to find out the cause.
 See your doctor if you:

-Used an over-the-counter medicine for a yeast infection but still have symptoms
+- Used an over-the-counter medicine for a yeast infection but still have symptoms

 Bacterial Vaginosis Causes

 It's unclear exactly why BV happens.
 What is known is that a type of healthy bacteria called lactobacillus keeps your vagina slightly acidic, which prevents the growth of bad bacteria.
 If your lactobacillus levels drop, more bad bacteria move in, and you get BV.